chelahmy/harubi-blockchained-rdb/README.md

 # Harubi Blockchained Relational Database Framework
 A blockchained relational database (BRDB) is an immutable relational database.
 A BRDB framework applies a blockchain methodology on any relational database to make it immutable.
 This Harubi BRDB framework is based on [Harubi](https://github.com/chelahmy/harubi) and [Harubi Front](https://github.com/chelahmy/harubi-front) frameworks.

 The BRDB methodology and framework were originally designed by [Abdullah Daud](https://github.com/chelahmy) who was also the designer of Harubi and Harubi Front.
 He was amused with the Bitcoin blockchain which employs hashing to its fullest advantage.
-BRDB is taking blockchain away from cryptocurrency, and to a greener field.
+With BRDB, Abdullah wanted to take blockchain away from cryptocurrency, and to a greener field.

 **This is A Work-In-Progress**